Polygamy: Judaism

-The Dead Sea Scrolls show that several smaller Jewish sects forbade polygamy before and during the time of Jesus.
+The Dead Sea Scrolls show that several smaller Jewish sects forbade polygamy before and during the first century.
 The Temple Scroll (11QT LVII 17–18) seems to prohibit polygamy.
-The rabbinical era that began with the destruction of the second temple in Jerusalem in 70 CE saw a continuation of some degree of legal acceptance for polygamy.
-In the Babylonian Talmud (BT), Kiddushin 7a, its states, "Raba said: 'Be thou betrothed to half of me,' she is betrothed: 'half of thee be betrothed to me,' she is not betrothed."
-The BT during a discussion of Levirate marriage in Yevamot 65a appears to repeat the precedent found in Exodus 21:10: "Raba said: a man may marry wives in addition to the first wife; provided only that he possesses the means to maintain them".
-The Jewish Codices began a process of restricting polygamy in Judaism.
+The rabbinical era, beginning with the destruction of the Second Temple in 70 CE, saw a continuation of some degree of legal acceptance for polygamy.
+Statements in the Talmud include, "[If a man declares,] 'Be thou betrothed to half of me,' she is betrothed; 'Half of thee be betrothed to me,' she is not betrothed" and elsewhere, "A man may marry wives in addition to the first wife; provided only that he possesses the means to maintain them", though another opinion in the Talmud requires divorcing a first wife before taking a second.
+In practice, polygamy was extremely rare in Jewish society in the Talmudic period.

-Most notable in the rabbinic period on the issue of polygamy, though more specifically for Ashkenazi Jews, was the synod of Rabbeinu Gershom.
-About 1000 CE he called a synod which decided the following particulars: (1) prohibition of polygamy; (2) necessity of obtaining the consent of both parties to a divorce; (3) modification of the rules concerning those who became apostates under compulsion; (4) prohibition against opening correspondence addressed to another.
-Some Sephardic Jews such as Abraham David Taroç, were known to have several wives.
+Later on, the Jewish codices began a process of restricting polygamy in Judaism.
+Most notable was the synod of Rabbeinu Gershom, whose rulings were accepted by Ashkenazi Jews.
+About 1000 CE he called a synod which instituted the following new laws: (1) prohibition of polygamy; (2) necessity of obtaining the consent of both parties to a divorce; (3) modification of the rules concerning those who became apostates under compulsion; (4) prohibition against opening correspondence addressed to another.
+Gershon left an exception to his ban on polygamy, called heter meah rabbanim, by which a man separated from his wife - but unable to officially divorce her due to certain extreme circumstances - could instead take a second wife.

+Rabbeinu Gershom's ban on polygamy was not adopted by Sephardic communities.
+Some later Sephardic Jews such as Abraham David Taroç are known to have multiple wives.
 Polygamy was common among Jewish communities in the Levant, possibly due to the influence of Muslim society, with 17% of divorce claims by women being due to complaints over husbands taking additional wives.
 According to R. Joseph Karo (16th century author of the last great codification of Jewish law, the Shulchan Aruch), and many other rabbis from Safed, the ban of Rabbeinu Gershom had expired, and therefore even Ashkenazim could marry additional wives.
 Even in instances where the husband made prenuptial agreements not to marry additional wives, local rabbis found loopholes to allow them to do so anyway.